-These paleo energy balls are inspired by the lemon drizzle cake.
-Made with nuts, coconut and lemon, these bliss balls are perfect as a snack or a mini treat.
+In this recipe, I show you how to make delicious, gluten-free, paleo-friendly, raw lemon bliss balls.
+These tasty energy balls are inspired by the lemon drizzle cake.
+Made with nuts, coconut and lemon, they are perfect as a snack or a mini treat.

-Last week I made these paleo energy balls as a bit of an experiment.
+Last week, I made these lemon bliss balls or energy balls as a bit of an experiment.
 I saw a new flavour of Naked Bars at a store called ‘Lemon Drizzle’ and I liked the idea of making lemon drizzle cake inspired bliss balls.
 As I imagined in my mind, these nutty lemony balls turned out perfectly!

-Lemon essential oil is optional but I find it adds a really long-lasting aroma and a little extra lemon (yet not sour) flavour to the balls.
-I used doTERRA brand but any good quality lemon essential oil will be okay.
+I used some edible lemon essential oil in this bliss ball recipe but it’s optional.
+I find it adds a really long-lasting aroma and a little extra lemon (yet not sour) flavour to the balls.
+I used doTERRA brand but any good, edible quality lemon essential oil will be okay.
 You can, of course, omit it or use lime or orange oil for a slightly different citrus flavour.

 I think a combination of cashews and almonds works really well with lemon but you can use a combination of other nuts and seeds.
 Tahini would go well with lemon and add an interesting dimension to the flavour.

-- 1 + 1/2 cup blanched almonds (skinless, regular will do as well)
+- 1.5 cups blanched almonds (skinless, regular will do as well)

 - 1/2 cup desiccated coconut (unsweetened)

 - 1 teaspoon lemon zest

 - 3–4 drops lemon essential oil (see notes)